anbe42/piuparts-old/README.txt

  the master.
 When the master has been installed from the Debian package, the command is '/usr/share/piuparts/piuparts-master'.
- The section name will be given as a command line argument to this command.

 * "idle-sleep" is the length of time the slave should wait before querying the master again if the master didn't have any new